 Organisations should consider how the imagery of staff and students used in their community can convey inclusion of diverse cultural and religious backgrounds.

 - When considering a dress or uniform code, ensure you conduct an equality impact analysis and consult with your staff.

 - Be mindful of how certain combinations of characteristics such as religion and gender might mean greater impact on certain groups – for example some Sikh men or Muslim women.

 - Employers should establish local dress codes and policies which give transparent information to their staff.

 - Employers should not be afraid of dress codes.
 There are many legitimate health and safety, business and practical reasons in the NHS why dress codes are not just important, but sometimes vital.
 However, employers must ensure that they have a legitimate reason for imposing a dress code that can stand up to scrutiny.
 All existing and potential dress codes should be reviewed with this in mind.

-- Employers should carefully review the accepted standards of dress on an ongoing basis – perceptions of what is “acceptable” clothing at work do change, and dress codes may become outmoded and more difficult to justify as a result.
+- Employers should carefully review the accepted standards of dress on an ongoing basis – perceptions of what is acceptable clothing at work do change, and dress codes may become out of date and more difficult to justify as a result.